Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Summary and outlook

 \section{Summary and outlook}

 In this work, we have examined how slow lattice vibrations shape spin responses in $d$-wave altermagnets, systems that combine vanishing net magnetization with spin-split electronic bands.
 By formulating the problem within a Rashba continuum model coupled to slow phonons through a Holstein-type interaction, and treating the EPC at the static-Holstein level, we have tracked the evolution of the Edelstein effect over a broad range of parameters.
-The Kubo formalism provided access to distinguish the specific contributions of intraband and interband processes.
+The Kubo formalism provided access to distinguish the specific contributions of intraband and interband processes. \redd{In our framework, EPC plays a dual role.
+It renormalizes the electronic dispersion through an effective shift of the chemical potential and, when tied to a static lattice distortion—such as a piezomagnetically active strain—acts as a symmetry-breaking field that lifts the $C_4\mathcal{T}$ symmetry.
+Thus, EPC is not merely a passive renormalization effect but an active mechanism that reshapes the electronic structure and enables the symmetry-driven phenomena discussed here.}

-A central outcome of our study is that increasing EPC gradually suppresses the Edelstein spin polarization.
-Once the coupling exceeds a critical threshold, the system undergoes a spin Edelstein depolarization.
-At this threshold, the spin polarization collapses to zero permanently, signaling a qualitative restructuring of the spin channels.
-This regime is characterized by the disappearance of both intraband and interband transitions at zero Fermi energy.
-The (an)isotropic character of the suppressed polarization and depolarization strongly depends on the presence of altermagnetism.
-Lacking altermagnetic order, the effect is isotropic, whereas the interplay with altermagnetism produces pronounced anisotropy and eliminates the usual antisymmetry between spin susceptibilities.
-This finding suggests that altermagnetism is a key ingredient in realizing directionally selective spin responses, thereby enhancing prospects for spintronic applications.
-Our parameter-space analysis further revealed that the onset of depolarization is tunable.
-The critical EPC shifts with the strength of coupling to a staggered lattice potential and the Rashba interaction.
-Doping also plays a decisive role: moving the chemical potential away from the zero Fermi energy modifies the threshold EPC for depolarization.
-Negative chemical potentials (hole doping) reduce the susceptibility and promote faster depolarization, whereas positive chemical potentials (electron doping) enhance the susceptibility and delay the onset of depolarization.
+A central result of our study is that increasing EPC gradually suppresses the Edelstein spin polarization, leading to a threshold beyond which the spin polarization collapses to zero, signaling a qualitative restructuring of the spin channels.
+In this regime, both intraband and interband transitions at the Fermi energy vanish, and the effective Fermi surface, required for the Edelstein response, disappears.
+The (an)isotropic character of the depolarization strongly depends on altermagnetism: without it, the effect is isotropic, while its interplay with altermagnetism induces pronounced anisotropy and breaks the usual antisymmetry of the spin susceptibilities, highlighting altermagnetism as key for directionally selective spin responses.
+Our parameter-space analysis shows that the onset of depolarization is tunable: the threshold EPC shifts with staggered lattice coupling, Rashba interaction, and carrier doping.
+Moving the chemical potential away from zero modifies the threshold, with hole doping accelerating depolarization and electron doping delaying it by enhancing the susceptibility.